What is a robot?

 Some defining characteristics

 The word “robot” can be surprisingly difficult to define.
+However, there are some important defining characteristics to look for:- Autonomous: A robot must make its own decisions.

 - Sensor-driven: A robot needs to collect information about its environment.